3 for 2 on selected interior paint and 4 for 3 on selected laminate & luxury vinyl click flooring now on. Shop now >>

 Decking lights

 Decking lights work nicely with both ground-level and raised decks - offering much-needed guidance when moving up and down the steps of elevated terraces.
 If considering adding decking to your garden, stock up on decking lights before you begin construction as they need to be fitted into the boards before completion.
+Our decking lights are available in multipacks of two, six and ten and can be solar or mains powered.
+Choose from different sizes and lighting colours - white and blue - to find the right ones for your decking.

 For an atmospheric and decorative lighting option, consider lanterns.
 Offered in an attractive range of colours, styles and materials, this portable option can be stood or hung creating lighting effects at varied heights for maximum impact.
 Choose between solar-powered, battery-powered or candles, with the lantern's clever design protecting the flame of the candle from any wind.